The 66th Annual Meeting of the Japanese Society of Pediatric Hematology/Oncology

 President, Shiga General Hospital

-On behalf of the Organizing Committee, I cordially invite you all to attend the 66th Annual Meeting of the Japanese Society of Pediatric Hematology/Oncology on December 6th to 8th.
+On behalf of the Organizing Committee, I cordially invite you all to attend the 66th Annual Meeting of the Japanese Society of Pediatric Hematology/Oncology on December 13th on 15th.
 The meeting will be held at Kyoto International Conference Center in the City of Kyoto, Japan with the theme of “Always with you 〜Clinical Practice and Research for Children with Cancer〜.

 The meeting will cover both clinical and scientific advances in childhood cancers including leukemia, lymphoma, histiocytosis, brain tumor, neuroblastoma, germ cell tumor, soft tissue sarcoma, bone tumor, liver tumor, kidney tumor, retinoblastoma, etc, in addition to non-malignant-diseases including hemophilia, aplastic anemia, thrombocytopenia, neutropenia, inherited bone marrow failure, inborn errors of immunity.
 For managing such patients, a great variety of qualified professionals such as pediatricians, pediatric surgeons, neurosurgeons, orthopedic surgeons, urologists, ophthalmologists, pathologists, radiologists, anesthesiologists, palliative care doctors and geneticists will be invited.
 Specialists in hematopoietic cell transplantation will also join.
 Moreover, even wider variety of medical and healthcare professionals are involved in the treatment an follow-up of children and family members.
 For this reason this meeting has traditionally been held in conjunction with the meeting of nursing and parent’s association for many years.